San Diego Medicare 101

 Medicare Part B

 Part B of Medicare does have an extra premium.
-For most people joining Medicare this year, 2020 the monthly premium is $144.60.
+For most people joining Medicare this year, 2023 the monthly premium is $164.90.
+It was actually lowered this year!
 It can be more or less depending on your income.
 If you make under a certain amount of money, the State will pay for either all or part of your Part B.

 Part B of Medicare is considered Dr. Insurance and covers